YaleDHLab/dhlab-site/_events/2016-11-30-day-of-data-posters.md

 caption: ""
 categories:
   - Symposium
+tags:
+  - Geospatial Analysis
+  - Text Analysis
+  - Statistics
 spotlight: false
 image_layout: landscape
 teaser: |
-  "Yale Day of Data 2016 Poster Session and Opening Reception December 1 from 4:00-6:00pm in the Center for Science and Social Science Information Yale Day of Data is a two-day, University-wide event..."
+  Yale Day of Data is a two-day, University-wide event that will feature speakers from a number of disciplines across Yale.
+The theme for 2016 will be open data, open software, and reproducibility initiatives.
 ---

-### Yale Day of Data 2016 Poster Session and Opening Reception

-[Yale Day of Data](http://elischolar.library.yale.edu/dayofdata/) is a two-day, University-wide event that will feature speakers from a number of disciplines across Yale.
+<a href='http://elischolar.library.yale.edu/dayofdata/' target='_blank'>Yale Day of Data</a> is a two-day, University-wide event that will feature speakers from a number of disciplines across Yale.
 The theme for 2016 will be open data, open software, and reproducibility initiatives.

 To kick off Yale Day of Data 2016, we will begin with an Opening Reception and Poster Session at the Center for Science and Social Science Information.
 No registration is required; all are invited to attend!